EnnaSachdeva/Reinforcement-learning_Arthur-s-bar-problem/README.md

-these rewards and how the system performance is changed by each of these, and how the system performance deviates from the optimal value (optimal attendance specified by the bar), with each of these rewards The paper discusses all these parameters with the simulation results of two specific cases, each with different numbers of agents (N), nights available in a week (k) and the optimal attendance (b) at each night.
+these rewards and how the system performance is changed by each of these, and how the system performance deviates from the optimal value (optimal attendance specified by the bar), with each of these rewards.
+I discuss all these parameters with the simulation results of two specific cases, each with different numbers of agents (N), nights available in a week (k) and the optimal attendance (b) at each night.
 The results are observations are demonstrated with the plots.